 Max suggested we make the docents more prestigious.
-Cynthia said
+Cynthia said she is working on getting aprons for docents and hats and scarves are available at the Gift Shop.

 Board of Directors Meeting -3- February 24, 1986

 Gift Shop sales dropped off when it was moved away from the door.
 It will be moved back.